T-Cell Activation in Aging (T-Cell Act in Aging) - 04.23.14

 Previous ISS Missions

-Crewmembers are not immune to infections during or after space flight.
+Crewmembers have lowered immunity to infections during or after space flight.

 The long-term goal of T-Cell Activation in Aging (T-Cell Act in Aging) is to discover the molecular basis of suppression of T-cells in space flight.

 Another objective of T-Cell Act in Aging is to identify altered mRNA expression in the lowered activity of T-cells in microgravity as compared to 1g onboard controls.
-Recently, scientist discovered an altered microRNA (miRNA) expression in microgravity and now hypothesize that altered miRNAs expression may provide new information on the impaired immune response in crewmembers and the elderly.
+Recently, the Hughes-Fulford Laboratory discovered an altered microRNA (miRNA) expression in microgravity and now hypothesize that altered miRNAs expression may provide new information on the impaired immune response in astronauts and the elderly.
 A major goal of this experiment is to elucidate the function of miRNA in immunosuppression.

 Over 50% of the Apollo astronauts had bacterial or viral infections during flight, or within 1 week of landing.
 Apollo 7 marked humanity’s first experience with space flight infection when all three crewmembers contracted head colds during their mission.
 On Apollo 13, one astronaut contracted an infection which rarely causes disease unless the person suffers from immune suppression.
 As a result, NASA implemented a preflight quarantine program that subsequently reduced the number of reported infections to one Apollo astronaut.
 To this day, the preflight quarantine program is still actively used in both the US and in the Russian programs.